IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.

-It has full data on the brand:
+It has complete data on the brand:

 *Admin view*